jackelliottorr/tech-test-netcore/SOLUTION.md

 2. It reduces the complexity of the JavaScript sorting code as I don't have to account for that list item.

 Given that an earlier requirement was to implement sorting by importance, I made sure that ranked sorting didn't affect this.
 Items are sorted primarily by rank, then by importance within a rank.

+# Task 8
+Implemented a client for https://docs.gravatar.com/api/profiles/rest-api/.
+BaseUrl and other configurable options are injected using the IOptions pattern.
+I opted for unauthenticated requests to avoid having to create an account and application.
+In the real world, I'd probably store the API key in Azure Key Vault with application access via Managed Identity.

+IProfileService is coupled to GravatarProfile but if I was spending more time I'd make it more generic.
+This would be to support profiles from third parties other than Gravatar.
+However, this would involve storing where a user has a profile and likely a factory to return the correct client/service.

+Given their aggressive rate limiting on unauthenticated requests, I've added some basic Polly policies.
+I've added retries on transient http failures with exponential backoff.
+However, I've also added a conservative circuit breaker policy to reduce the chances of getting rate limited.
+These could be parameters that we tailor using configuration & IOptionsSnapshot, or an external service.
+The values could be a lot different for production so I didn't spend as much time on them.
+Also, knowing which rate limiting algorithm they use would be helpful.
+Or if they used rate limiting headers to inform clients of requests before being rate limited, etc.

+Caching would also be useful here but it would depend on our requirements and scale.
+I.e. single server deployment with an InMemory cache vs multiple web applications using a distributed cache.
+I believe that's past the scope of this technical challenge.

+I added a method to Gravatar.cs to convert email addresses to SHA256 hashes.
+I've updated _LoginPartial and Detail to display the image from the avatar_url (didn't spend time on styling).
+Would consider a partial view/reusable component if spending more time and displaying this in more places in the application.